nnstreamer/nnstreamer/tools/profiling/README.md

 ```

 #### Analyzing the data
-* First of all, install google-chrome (or chromium-brwser) in you own PC.
+* First of all, install google-chrome (or chromium-browser) in your own PC.
 * Open **chrome://tracing/ webpage after running the browser.
 * Click load button.
 Then, open file output_file.json
 * You should see a callstack with timing

 <img src=hawktracer-chrome-tracing-out.png border=0></img>